 3Department of Nutrition, Food and Beverages Safety Research Center, Faculty of Medicine, Urmia University of Medical Sciences, Urmia, Iran

-Conclusion: The results revealedthat vitamin D could be effective against inflammationand itssupplementation may reduce the severity of HF by improvement in the serum level of BNP and EF%;however, it stands to reason that more clinical trials have to be done to approve the beneficial role of vitamin D in HF patients.
+Conclusions: The results revealed that vitamin D could be effective against inflammation and thus its supplementation may reduce the severity of HF by improving the serum level of BNP and EF%.
+However, more clinical trials are required to approve the beneficial role of vitamin D in HF patients.